API Complexity

 The complexity of the query, Q, is calculated as follows:

 The complexity threshold is 50000, so this query is valid and the API server will execute it.
-If a SanAPI Free user attempts to execute this query, S(Q) will equal 1 and the complexity will exceed 210000.
+If a SanAPI Free user attempts to execute this query, S(Q) will equal 1 and the complexity will be 86400.
 This will trigger the following error: